How We Use Testing to Help You

 Texas law requires that you complete assessments in reading, writing, and mathematics before you enroll in college.
 The Texas Success Initiative (TSI) mandates that any new undergraduate student entering a public institution must be assessed for readiness to enroll in college coursework.

 Students registering for Palo Alto College are required to take the TSI Assessment to satisfy both TSI and placement requirements.
 Students must pay for the TSI prior to making an appointment.
-To pay for the TSI online, go to alamo.edu/district/virtual-business-office/ and follow the links.
-Payment can be made in person.
-The fee is $12.00 per section or $32.00 for the entire test.
-Appointments can be made by clicking the Testing Appointments icon at the bottom right-hand corner of this page.
+To pay for the TSI, please follow either the option of either paying by cash/money order or by credit card/debit card/check: Test fees for the TSI is $12.00 for one section, $24.00 for two sections, and $32.00 for the full test.

 Your test scores are used to determine: